 (f) Any Government issued document with the applicant’s full name and SSN on it.

-Director Jerris T. Browne would like to inform the public that the Bureau of Motor Vehicles is within final stages of becoming fully REAL I.D. compliant and such must now require two (2) documents reflecting the applicant's name and physical address i order to process any driver's (initial, renewal or duplicate).
-This requirement will take effect August 15, 2012 and the public is reminded that all documents must be in original form as copies cannot be accepted.
+Director Jerris T. Browne would like to inform the public that the Bureau of Motor Vehicles is within final stages of becoming fully REAL I.D. compliant and such must now require two (2) documents reflecting the applicant's name and physical address i order to process any driver's (initial).
+This requirement has been in effect from August 15, 2012 and the public is reminded that all documents must be in original form as copies cannot be accepted.

-The BMV will accept any two of the following:
+The BMV will accept any two of the following for proof of residential address (not post office box):

 - Utility Bill